agussman/coredex/README.md

 We can now view Graphexp's web interface by connecting to our AMI instance.
 However, there's a slight wrinkle in that we still need to query the AWS Neptune backend for data and our _web browser_ will be sending those requests.
 This is an issue because only machines in the same VPC can connect to the Neptune cluster endpoint.

 There are a couple of ways to address this.
-A simple hack is to forword `localhost:8182` to the Neptune cluster endpoint over our ssh connection to our AMI.
+A simple hack is to forward `localhost:8182` to the Neptune cluster endpoint over our ssh connection to our AMI.
 To do that, we (re)launch an ssh session with the `-L` option to create an ssh tunnel:
 ```
 $ ssh -vv -i ~/.ssh/your_aws.pem -L 8182:neptest2.cluster-cvinl5ewseag.us-east-1-beta.neptune.amazonaws.com:8182 ec2-user@<publicip>
 ```